not1cyyy/Puppy/README.md

 You can also easily set the length of your playlist.
 Just enter the number of songs you want and Puppy will add the number of songs you need.
 We pick only the most relevant songs to give you the best playlist!

 Please use Puppy and enrich your music life!

+# Installation

+1- Clone this repository

+2- Install the required python packages

+3- Set client ID, secret and redirect URI for Spotify API

+4- Run with `python pup.py`

+# Licence

+This software is released under the GPL3 license.
+See the LICENSE file for details.